chocolatey/choco-wiki/PackageTriageProcess.md

 > The package is violating distribution rights as it bundles software without permission and license doesn't allow for it.

-Please click the Report Abuse link on the left hand side of the package page.
+Please click the Report Abuse link on the left hand side of the package page, and fill out and submit the form.
+The site admins for the community feed will follow up with you shortly after.

 ![report abuse](https://cloud.githubusercontent.com/assets/63502/12586890/a7556468-c417-11e5-9ef2-73b1720baa43.png)